What is it?

 The study is simple.
 You'll be asked to take a survey, then wait until the study starts.
 You'll then get a login for the WeDialogue platform.
 You can then use it to read and comment on articles as if it was a normal news website or blog.
 We'd like as many comments as possible, but you can leave as many or as few as you want.
 At the end of the study we'd be grateful if you could take a final survey about how you found it.

-Try new safer ways to debate online
+Try better ways to debate online

 You'll get the chance to explore new online comment systems.
 These have been designed to create more satisfying discussions.